lightbend-labs/dbuild/docs/src/sphinx/buildOptions.rst

 them can be again overridden individually in each of the projects.
 Some examples are below.

 cross-version
-  This option controls the way in which the various sbt-based projects will use the cross-version facility, which appends a Scala version suffix to the artifact id.
-Consider the following two cases.

-  1. If a dbuild configuration file includes a project that has a Scala-based dependent project, but the dependency is not included, sbt may try to resolve the dependency against an external Maven repositories, built with a different version of Scala.
-This is undesirable during the development and testing of a new Scala version, as the aim is to compile all of the dependencies against the same new version of Scala.
-Dbuild, in this case, is able to enforce the policy that all the dependencies must use the exact same version of scala: compilation will fail with an informative message otherwise.

-  2. Conversely, when releasing, it is desirable to preserve the same cross-version policy that the various projects normally use.
-In this case, we can ask dbuild not to adjust cross-versioning, so that the published artifacts follow their native publishing scheme.

-  This option can therefore control how strict or lax the cross-version suffix should be during building, and how sbt will look for alternatives in case of dependencies that are not part of the current configuration file.
+  This options controls the way in which sbt's cross-version suffixes are used when the compiled artifacts are generated.
+It also, indirectly, affects dbuild's ability to detect missing dependencies, as explained in the documentation of "check-missing", below.

-  The available options are:
+  The possible values for the "cross-version" option are:

   disabled
     This is the default setting, and it will be used if a "build-options" section is not specified.
-The cross-version suffixes are disabled, and each project is published using just a single version, which contains a dbuild-specific version suffix (unless "set-version" is used).
+The cross-version suffixes are disabled, and each project is published using just plain name, organization, and version.
-    The library dependencies that refer to Scala projects that are not included in this build configuration, and which have "binary" or "full" CrossVersion, will be adjusted;
-    as a result, missing dependent projects will be detected.

   standard
     Each project will compile with its own natural cross-version suffix.
     This setting is necessary when releasing, usually in conjunction with "set-version", in order to make sure that the standard suffix is used while publishing.
+It is not recommended that this option is selected during the usual testing cycle, as it causes the option "check-missing" to become ineffective (see below).

   full
-    Similar to "disabled", except the full Scala version string is used as a cross-version suffix while publishing (even for those projects that would normally have cross-version disabled).
-Missing dependent projects will be detected.
+    In this case the full Scala version string is used as a cross-version suffix while publishing (even for those projects that would normally have cross-version disabled).

   binaryFull
     The sbt projects that publish artifacts using the "Binary" cross-version setting are